From 30th November 2021, mask-wearing will be compulsory in shop once again to curb the spread of the Omicron variant.

-For your peace of mind, and for the health of your employees and customers, your re-opening plan should be thorough and realistic.
-Slow and steady keeps us all safe!
+For your peace of mind, and for the health of your employees and customers, you should take some steps to ensure safety in your business premises.

-In this post, we’ll go over some suggestions for your own reopening checklist.
+In this post, we’ll go over some suggestions for promoting safety in your premises.
 Take a read through and consider what you’ll need for:

 Getting your store ready

-Conduct an internal assessment of how prepared you are for safe social distancing
+Conduct an internal assessment of how prepared you are for a return of safety measures

 - Maximum occupancy: set a temporary maximum occupancy limit that allows for two metres of distance between customers and employees.
 At no time should your store be packed full.